guohongze/scripts/README.md

 if dir is not exist it will be created

-/data                     all data will be store here
+/data

-/data/server              application default install location
+/data/server

-/data/logs                all logs
+/data/logs

-/data/rpm        all packages
+/data/rpm

-/data/scripts    all scripts
+/data/scripts